 When we collect wood or trusses from construction sites we relay these items onto the correct processing facilities nearest your location to ensure they are treated and disposed, or recycled where they can be.

-Plastics are another of the most common waste materials left over on construction sites, often packaging from building materials, food packaging and piping and PVC.
+Plastics are another of the most common waste materials left over on construction sites, often packaging from building materials, food packaging, piping and PVC.
 These items are more simple to collect, but there are rules in place governing where they can be disposed.
 Plastics are typically required to be kept from going into landfill.

 We make sure that all plastics are recycled or disposed of in the most environmentally friendly ways.
-This includes items like PVC, acrylics and other composite plastics.

 Where do we collect from?

 Our experienced team and versatile waste removal trucks mean we are able to assist with construction rubbish removal no matter the site or location.
 Some of our customers are partners with large property development companies, and others are simply small businesses and sole traders so we have experience across a range of construction fields.

 We can visit a number of construction sites and factories across all major capital cities including Sydney, Melbourne, Brisbane, and Adelaide and Perth.